 Our net tangible book value on September 30, 2013, was approximately \$69.1 million, or approximately \$0.38 per share.
 Net tangible book value per share is equal to the amount of our total tangible assets, less total liabilities, divided by the aggregate number of shares of common stock outstanding as of September 30, 2013.
 Dilution in net tangible book value per share represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the net tangible book value per share of our common stock immediately after this offering.
-After giving effect to the purchase from us of 10,000,000 shares of common stock in this offering at an assumed public offering price of \$8.24 per share (which was the last reported sale price of our common stock on January 21, 2014), and after deducting the estimated underwriting discount and estimated offering expenses payable by us, our net tangible book value on September 30, 2013, would have been approximately \$147.4 million, or approximately \$0.76 per share.
-This represents an immediate dilution of \$7.48 per share to investors purchasing shares of common stock in this offering.
+After giving effect to the purchase from us of 10,000,000 shares of common stock in this offering and after deducting the underwriting discount and estimated offering expenses payable by us, our net tangible book value on September 30, 2013, would have been approximately \$144.7 million, or approximately \$0.75 per share.
+This represents an immediate dilution of \$7.25 per share to investors purchasing shares of common stock in this offering.
 The following table illustrates this dilution:

-Assumed public offering price per share \$ 8.24 Net tangible book value per share as of September 30, 2013 \$ 0.38 Increase per share attributable to new investors 0.38 Net tangible book value per share as of September 30, 2013, after giving effect to this offering 0.76 Dilution per share to investors in this offering \$ 7.48
+Public offering price per share \$ 8.00 Net tangible book value per share as of September 30, 2013 \$ 0.38 Increase per share attributable to new investors 0.37 Net tangible book value per share as of September 30, 2013, after giving effect to this offering 0.75 Dilution per share to investors in this offering \$ 7.25

-The foregoing discussion and table do not take into account further dilution to new investors that could occur upon the exercise of the underwriter's option to purchase up to an additional 1,500,000 shares within 30 days of the date of this prospectus supplement or the exercise of other outstanding options and warrants having a per share exercise price less than the assumed public offering price per share in this offering.
-If the underwriter exercises in full its option to purchase 1,500,000 additional shares, our net tangible book value on September 30, 2013, after giving effect to this offering, would have been approximately \$159.2 million, or approximately \$0.81 per share, representing an immediate dilution of \$7.43 per share to new investors purchasing shares of common stock in this offering.
+The foregoing discussion and table do not take into account further dilution to new investors that could occur upon the exercise of the underwriter's option to purchase up to an additional 1,500,000 shares within 30 days of the date of this prospectus supplement or the exercise of other outstanding options and warrants having a per share exercise price less than the public offering price per share in this offering.
+If the underwriter exercises in full its option to purchase 1,500,000 additional shares, our net tangible book value on September 30, 2013, after giving effect to this offering, would have been approximately \$156.1 million, or approximately \$0.80 per share, representing an immediate dilution of \$7.20 per share to new investors purchasing shares of common stock in this offering.